Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Preliminaries

 Assuming there is a set $\mathcal{U}$ of users, in which each user $u \in \mathcal{U}$ is labeled with a set $\mathcal{T}_u(u)$ of its preference tags.
 Meanwhile, there is also a set $\mathcal{A}$ of advertisement items, in which each advertisement item $a \in \mathcal{A}$ is labeled with a set $\mathcal{T}_a(a)$ of its attribution tags.
 Besides, for each user $u$, there are a click action set $\mathcal{C}(u)$ and a conversion action set $\mathcal{V}(u)$, in which the elements are advertisement items.

 In online advertising, there are two important tasks: advertisement understanding and user profiling.
 Apparently, advertisement understanding is to build the set $\mathcal{T}_a(a)$, and user profiling is to build the set $\mathcal{T}_u(u)$.
 In this work, we aim to build user profiles, and more specifically, tagging for users.
-Here we define some essential concepts: \begin{itemize} \item \textbf{User Interest Tagging.} If one user always clicks a category of ads, we call the user is interested in this category, labeled by a tag.
+Here we define some essential concepts:

+\textbf{User Interest Tagging.} If one user always clicks a category of ads, we call the user is interested in this category, labeled by a tag.
 Therefore, we define tagging from the click actions as User Interest Tagging.
 Formally, given the user click set $\mathcal{C}(u)$ and the advertisement tag set $\mathcal{T}_a(a)$, User Interest Tagging is to build an interest tag set $\mathcal{T}_u^C(u)$ for users.

-\item \textbf{User Intention Tagging.} Similarly, if one user always converts a category of ads, e.g., one user always buys \emph{Sports}-related items from the ads, we call the user has an intention to \emph{Sports}, and the tag \emph{Sports} is labeled to the user.
+\textbf{User Intention Tagging.} Similarly, if one user always converts a category of ads, e.g., one user always buys \emph{Sports}-related items from the ads, we call the user has an intention to \emph{Sports}, and the tag \emph{Sports} is labeled to the user.
 Therefore, we define tagging from the conversion actions as User Intention Tagging.
 Formally, given the user conversion set $\mathcal{V}(u)$ and the advertisement tag set $\mathcal{T}_a(a)$, User Intention Tagging is to build an intention tag set $\mathcal{T}_u^V(u)$.

-\item \textbf{User Tagging.} In sum, User Tagging aims to mine the users' preferences from their historical actions and record them in the form of tags.
-Formally, given the user action sets: $\mathcal{C}(u)$, $\mathcal{V}(u)$, and the advertisement tag set $\mathcal{T}_a(a)$, User Tagging is to build user tag set $\mathcal{T}_u(u)$ for each user $u \in \mathcal{U}$. \end{itemize}
+\textbf{User Tagging.} In sum, User Tagging aims to mine the users' preferences from their historical actions and record them in the form of tags.
+Formally, given the user action sets: $\mathcal{C}(u)$, $\mathcal{V}(u)$, and the advertisement tag set $\mathcal{T}_a(a)$, User Tagging is to build user tag set $\mathcal{T}_u(u)$ for each user $u \in \mathcal{U}$.
+Note that more similar tagging based on other actions is also supported, without unnecessary details here.